wp-plugins/cforms2/readme.txt

 Donate link: http://www.deliciousdays.com/
 Tags: ajax, email, secure, visitor, input, order, form, contact Requires at least: 1.6+
-Tested up to: 2.3
+Tested up to: 2.3.1
-Stable tag: 5.52
+Stable tag: 6.0

-cforms II is an extremely customizable, flexible & powerful contact form plugin!!
+cforms II is an extremely customizable, flexible & powerful contact form plugin.

 == Description ==

-For **WHAT'S NEW** and a complete version history (new features, bug fixes etc.), see [here](http://www.deliciousdays.com/cforms-forum?forum=2&topic=2&page=1)!
+For **WHAT'S NEW** and a complete version history (new features, bug fixes etc.), see [here](http://www.deliciousdays.com/cforms-forum?forum=2&topic=2&page=1).

 = Description =
 cforms is a highly customizable, flexible and powerful contact form plugin, covering a variety of use cases and features from attachments to multi form management, you can even have multiple forms on the same page!